What type of satellite dish do I need?

 Devices that are compatible with Satellite Dish

-Make sure you go for Freeview approved products - look for the Freeview logo instore on the display models!
+Go for Freeview-approved products - look for the Freeview logo on the packaging or on instore displays.

 For more information we suggest you contact an installer or a Freeview Retailer.